 Feds and provinces taking action on red tape

-In previous editions of Red Tape Awareness Week, we’ve thrown down the gauntlet to other levels of government – and we’re pleased to say they’ve taken action.
+In the past, we’ve thrown down the gauntlet to other levels of government – and we’re pleased to say they’ve taken action.

 Three provinces (British Columbia, Manitoba and Quebec) – plus the federal government – have now adopted their own “1-for-1” rules; Manitoba went the extra step of making it “2-for-1” for the first few years.

-After last year’s challenge to fix domestic trade, the provinces have started the hard work of making it easier to do business between provinces, including by making national building codes available for free.
+After our 2018 challenge to fix domestic trade, provincial governments started the hard work of making it easier to do business between provinces, including by making national building codes available for free.